Tripelennamine

 Drug Interactions

-- CNS Depressants: Alcohol, sedatives, tranquilizers, opioids, and other antihistamines can significantly increase sedative effects, leading to excessive drowsiness and impaired coordination.
+• CNS Depressants: Alcohol, sedatives, hypnotics, tranquilizers, or other CNS depressants can significantly enhance Tripelennamine's sedative effects, leading to profound drowsiness.

-- Anticholinergic Drugs: Other anticholinergic medications (e.g., tricyclic antidepressants) can enhance side effects like dry mouth and blurred vision.
+• Other Anticholinergic Drugs: Combining with other anticholinergic medications (e.g., tricyclic antidepressants) can intensify effects like dry mouth and urinary retention.

 FAQ